vigneshwaranr/blog_posts/2018_07_14_A_spiritual_journey_into_kafka_producer_continued.md

 # Digging further into KafkaProducer - Tuning batch.size and linger.ms
 Hai.
-About a month ago, I posted a deep dive into the [architecture of Kafka Producer](http://blog.vigneshwaran.in/post/174149490531/a-spiritual-journey-of-digging-into-kafka-producer).
+Several months ago, I posted a deep dive into the [architecture of Kafka Producer](http://blog.vigneshwaran.in/post/174149490531/a-spiritual-journey-of-digging-into-kafka-producer).

-This is a follow-up to that focusing on how the Producer accumulates data in memory and send it to the network.
-I hope this knowledge can give clarity in tuning producer configurations for better scale.
+This is a follow-up to that focusing only on how the Producer accumulates data in memory and send it to the network.
+I hope this knowledge can give clarity in tuning producer configurations for better scaling.

 ---